Electrocardiogram-Language Model for Few-Shot Question Answering with Meta Learning: Introduction

 In response to these challenges, we propose a novel, LLM-agnostic, multimodal meta-learning framework specifically designed for few-shot ECG-language QA.
 Our architecture integrates a self-supervised pre-trained ECG encoder with a frozen LLM and a trainable multimodal fusion mapper bridging the ECG and language representations.
 This fusion mapper is crucial for acquiring transferable meta-knowledge, enabling rapid adaptation to new tasks.
-Furthermore, we curate a restructured variant of the ECG-QA dataset (see Figure~\ref{fig:class_formation_overview} and Table~\ref{tab:data_statistics}), designed to facilitate meta-learning by creating diverse tasks with varying attribute-answer combinations.
-This restructuring allows us to rigorously evaluate a model's ability to generalize to unseen diagnostic tasks in a few-shot setting.
+Furthermore, we create a benchmarking variant of the ECG-QA dataset (see Table~\ref{tab:data_statistics}), designed to facilitate meta-learning having diverse tasks with varying attribute-answer combinations.
+This benchmark dataset allows us to rigorously evaluate a model's ability to generalize to unseen diagnostic tasks in a few-shot setting.
 We demonstrate the effectiveness of our framework across a broad range of language models, showcasing superior generalization performance compared to fully supervised baselines in various few-shot settings and question types.
 Our findings highlight the potential of our approach to significantly impact clinical practice by enabling robust and adaptable ECG-language QA with limited labeled data.